joealden/corum-docs/src/development/3-iterations/3-changes.md

 section of this report.

 To test the API I used a tool called `graphql-playground`.
-This tool is available standalone but it also comes bundles with Graphcool.
+This tool is available standalone but it also comes bundled with Graphcool.
 This meant that I didn't have to set it up to test the API.
 When visiting the API endpoint returned by Graphcool in a web browser it displays the `graphql-playground` interface.
 This interface allows you to make queries and mutations to the API